 Figure 15 shows a parallel interface between the AD7891 and the DSP5600x series of DSPs.
 The AD7891 should be mapped into the top 64 locations of Y data memory.
-If extra wait states are needed in this interface, they can be programmed using the Port A Bus control register (see the DSP5600x Users Manual for details).
+If extra wait states are needed in this interface, they can be programmed using the Port A Bus Control Register (please see DSP5600x users manual for details).
 Data can be read from the AD7891 using the following instruction:

-MOVEO Y: ADC, X0
+MOVEO Y:ADC,X0